Mechanical-Advantage/AdvantageScope/README.md

 [![Build](https://github.com/Mechanical-Advantage/AdvantageScope/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/Mechanical-Advantage/AdvantageScope/actions/workflows/build.yml)

-AdvantageScope is a robot diagnostics, log review/analysis, and data visualization application for FIRST Robotics Competition teams.
+Advantage Scope is a robot diagnostics, log review/analysis, and data visualization application for FIRST Robotics Competition teams.
 It reads logs in WPILOG and RLOG file formats, and supports live robot data viewing using NT4 or RLOG streaming.

 It includes the following tools:

 - A wide selection of flexible graphs and charts
 - 2D and 3D field visualizations of odometry data, with customizable CAD-based robot avatars
 - Synchronized video playback from a separately loaded match video